“Watch out for the terrible twos!” they say.

 If the following day they are totally content to let you choose, you know that it’s

-Please let me know if you have any additional questions or concerns with your three year old twins!
+Please let me know if you have any additional questions or concerns when it come to three year old twins and their behavior!
 I am happy to help!